plaid/plaid-ruby/PUBLISH.md

 Publish:

 1. `git checkout master` and `git pull` (makes sure your `HEAD` is up-to-date).
+2. Check that tests are passing on latest `master` build and (optional) `bundle exec rake test` to run tests locally
-2. `bundle exec rake release` (builds the gem, creates a tag, pushes the gem to RubyGems and tag to GitHub).
+3. `bundle exec rake release` (builds the gem, creates a tag, pushes the gem to RubyGems and tag to GitHub).
-3. `bundle exec rake update_github_docs` (generates RDoc files, updates `gh-pages` branch and pushes it to GitHub).
+4. `bundle exec rake update_github_docs` (generates RDoc files, updates `gh-pages` branch and pushes it to GitHub).
 (If you run into a `gh-pages` branch error, you may need to manually run `git checkout gh-pages` to ensure the branch is checked out locally.)

 [1]: https://rubygems.org/
 [2]: https://rubygems.org/gems/plaid